mikenguyen13/data_analysis/_book/26-matching-methods.md

     2. After Subclassification and Full Matching

-        1.  weighting the subclass estimates by the number of treated units in each subclass for ATT
+        1. Weighting the subclass estimates by the number of treated units in each subclass for ATT

-        2. WEighting by the overall number of individual in each subclass for ATE.
+        2. Weighting by the overall number of individual in each subclass for ATE.

     3. Variance estimation: should incorporate uncertainties in both the matching procedure (step 3) and the estimation procedure (step 4)